8 Reasons To Love Being a Courier

 Finding work you enjoy isn’t always easy, and changing trends make it hard to know the best job to choose.

 Couriers have long been used by businesses like law offices, banks, and even hospitals.
 Now, transitions like increased online shopping have made being a courier an attractive and more available option.
 Local and larger companies often rely on self-employed delivery drivers to get their goods out to customers.

 So being a courier seems more viable than ever.
 If you’re considering being a delivery driver, here are eight reasons to love it.

 If you’re the kind of person who likes to stay active, then being a courier driver fits the bill.
 Get away from a boring desk job, be outside, and be constantly active with pickup and delivery stops getting you out of the vehicle and moving around.
 You’ll get out of the office rat-race and won’t take the stress of your job home with you.
 When your deliveries are complete, you’ll feel the satisfaction of a job well done.

 If you’ve watched The Office, you can imagine how bad it would be to sit beside Dwight, day in and day out.
 Instead, work on your own without anyone getting on your nerves.
 And as a bonus, you get lots of exercise as you’ll be walking, carrying and lifting parcels.
 Sure, you have to find a bathroom on your route, but that’s a minor inconvenience compared to a boring office job that could soon be defunct or a co-worker that’s a pain in the butt.
 Who wants to share the workplace bathroom with an annoying colleague anyway?

-The trend to online shopping has grown, as many people prefer it to in-person shopping.
+The trend of online shopping has grown, as many people prefer it to in-person shopping.
 In the last year, in particular, health concerns have meant more people choosing to shop from the safety of home.
 Some customers like the greater selection online.
 And with work-from-home arrangements growing, there are businesses that need couriers to make deliveries to workers in suburban and residential areas.